GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-6/readme.md

 10. Click the "run" (triangle) button.

-11. The first time you run this, you will receive a dialog that says :Authorization required".
+11. The first time you run this, you will receive a dialog that says "Authorization required".
 Click "Review Permissions".

 12. You may be asked "Choose an Account From GSA.GOV".
 Select your GSA email.